juiceboxint/breakpoint-events/README.md

 If you'd rather the event be triggered on a different element than `window`, you can pass in an `eventTarget` value on initialization.

 In many situations, this single event isn't specific enough.
 You may need to hook a function to a breakpoint's exit irrespective of which one was entered.
-Or, you may need to do different things depending on whether it's the initial page load or the breakpoint was arrived at from another size.
+Or, you may need to do different actions depending on whether it's the initial page load or the breakpoint was arrived at from another size.
 In addition to the `bp:xx` event, any of the following three events are also triggered depending on context.

   * `bp:xx:initial` indicates the breakpoint on initial page load.
 It's triggered immediately and only once.
   * `bp:xx:enter` indicates which breakpoint was entered and is always accompanied by a `bp:xx:exit` event.